-25 C. Stevens (2006).
+26 C. Stevens (2006).
 The charred plant remains from Bower Road, Smeeth, Kent (ARC 440/99).
 CTRL Specialist Report (Archaeology Data Service, distributor).

 This decline appears to be continuing.
-The 2010-18 records, mapped here, are few and widely scattered.
-Tellingly, only none of these unequivocably represents survival of former cornfield populations on sandy or light soils.
+The 2010-19 records, mapped here, are few and widely scattered.
+Tellingly, hardly any of these unequivocably represents survival of former cornfield populations on sandy or light soils.
 A find at Burham in 2015 by Doug Grant and Sue Poyser growing on chalky soil disturbed by road construction in an area which has generally carried a range of arable weeds at first seemed promising; but subsequent evidence of wildflower seed mix sowing has obscured the seed-bank status of plants appearing in this area.
+A 2019 sighting by Richard Moyse at Jeskyns Country Park, Cobham, TQ 6638 6948, was in a recently ploughed and harrowed arable conservation plot where it not been sown, and so it may have appeared from a seed-bank, or may represent contamination of what was sown.
 Seed-bank status might apply to a 2016 sighting by Colin Osborne of several plants on a freshly made earth mound by a farm road at St Nicholas at Wade.
-However, the best status appears to be at Uplees, where (2018) Tony Witts has noted it most years in the previous ten, in different corners of a field at Uplees in arable rotation; in 2018 it was at TQ 9984 6452, a field corner which had been ploughed, but missed by subsequent and spraying operations.
+However, the best status appears to be represented by two sites.
+One is at Uplees, where (2018) Tony Witts has noted it most years in the previous ten, in different corners of a field at Uplees in arable rotation; in 2018 it was at TQ 9984 6452, a field corner which had been ploughed, but missed by subsequent and spraying operations.
+The other site is at Tutt Hill, Ashford, TQ9746, where seen in 2016 (Owen Leyshon) and 2019 (Stephen Lemon) in an arable margin with a history of rare weeds.